 Nick Gill & Anthony Good, 'Introduction.'
 Pp. 1-26 in Gill & Good (eds.), Asylum Determination in Europe: Ethnographic Perspectives.
 London: Palgrave Macmillan (2019).

 'Morality and law in the context of asylum claims.'
 Pp. 103-22 in Emma Cox, Sam Durrant, David Farrier, Lyndsey Stonebridge & Agnes Woolley (eds.), Refugee Imaginaries: Research Across the Humanities.
-Edinburgh: Edinburgh University Press (in press; to appear December 2019).
+Edinburgh: Edinburgh University Press (2020).

 Working Papers and Work in Progress

 (Please do not quote or cite without permission)